T-Pain: Early life

-Najm was born and raised in Tallahassee, Florida, to parents Aliyah, a Bahamian chef, and Shasheem, who founded the Homeboyz to Men program.
+Faheem Rashad Najm was born and raised in Tallahassee, Florida, to parents Aliyah, a Bahamian chef, and Shasheem, who founded the Homeboyz to Men program.
 Najm was brought up in a Muslim household, but he has expressed his lack of interest in the concept of religion.
 At three years old, he got his first taste of the music business when a friend of the family, gospel jazz artist and producer Ben Tankard, allowed him to spend time and "twist the knobs" at his recording studio.
 At age ten, Najm turned his bedroom into a music studio, using a keyboard, a beat machine, and a four-track recorder.

 Career

 1999–2006: Early career and Rappa Ternt Sanga

 T-Pain joined the rap group Nappy Headz in 1999.
 Through a mutual connection with music promoter TJ Chapman, he was discovered by Rocco Did It Again! and Mike Blumstein—co-founders of the independent record label Chase Entertainment—to whom he signed.
 His stage name is short for "Tallahassee Pain", and was chosen because of the hardships he experienced while living there.
 He released his debut mixtape, Back @ It in 2004, and later released the song "I'm Fucked Up", a slightly altered cover version of Akon's then-popular 2004 single, "Locked Up".
 Akon himself came across the song and immediately offered T-Pain a deal with his label, Konvict Muzik.
 While T-Pain was offered other record deals, with the highest-bidding being US$900,000, Akon promised the young artist a personal mentorship in the industry.
 Meanwhile, Blumstein and Rocco remained involved in T-Pain's careers as joint co-managers.
 Afterward, T-Pain began singing instead of rapping, and used this inspiration to begin recording for his debut studio album, Rappa Ternt Sanga.
 Released on December 6, 2005, through a joint venture with Jive Records, the album reached number 33 on the Billboard 200, and has since received gold certification by the Recording Industry Association of America (RIAA).

 The album was supported by T-Pain's debut commercial single, "I'm Sprung", which was released in August 2005 and peaked at number eight on the Billboard Hot 100, as well as number nine on the Hot R&B/Hip-Hop Songs chart.
 Its follow-up, "I'm 'n Luv (wit a Stripper)" (featuring Mike Jones), served as the album's second single; it was released in December of that year and peaked at number five on the former chart, and number ten on the latter.
 The third and final single from the album, "Studio Luv", was released in October 2006 and failed to chart.